fenago/machine-learning/lab_guides/lab_5.md

     return sigmoid(score(weights, bias, features))
 ```

-In the previous chapter we defined an error function for a prediction, and we used it to build a
+In the previous lab we defined an error function for a prediction, and we used it to build a
 slightly better classifier.
-In this chapter we follow the same procedure.
+In this lab we follow the same procedure.
 The error of a
 continuous perceptron is slightly different from the one of a discrete predictor, but they still
 have great similarities.